ZhengA-231/3340-Final-Data/README.md

 Possible points of error could be found in the lack of variables available for the model.
 Car prices often reflect the technologies incorporated into the vehicle, while this may be absorbed by the newness of the vehicle in years, it is apparent that cars from the same year may have drastically different add-ons affecting their cost.
 This model also does not include the brand which would potentially have significant affect on price of cars with similar attributes.
 Another point of error is my personal lack of car knowledge.
 The logical arguements used were based on my understanding from looking through Car.Dekho.com, as well as a small amount of previous knowledge.

-In conclusion, the model we found to best fit the data was ln.y = -1.63854*Sell type + 0.05931 * Presentation price + 0.11249 * Year + -0.14385 * Fuel type + 0.15892 * Number of owners.
+In conclusion, the model we found to best fit the data was ln.y = -229.4 + -1.69*Seller type + 0.05212 * Presentation price + 0.1152 * Year + -0.4312 * Desel Fuel type + 0.2009 * Petrol Fuel type + -1.913 * 1 owner + -1.648 * 0 owners.
 However, based on the data as well as what we know about the price of cars, multiple models seemed to be effective predicors of selling price.

 # Appendix
 [Car Data CSV](https://github.com/eric-reich-dal/3340-Final-Data/blob/main/car%20data.csv)